SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: YICES_GEN_BY_PROJ

       Generalization by projection.
-This is a hybrid of Fourier-Motzkin elimination and a model-based variant of virtual term substitution.
+This computes one literal implicant of the formula at the model, then projects that flat conjunction.
+Projection is a hybrid of Fourier-Motzkin elimination and a model-based variant of virtual term substitution.

+   .. c:enum:: YICES_GEN_BY_PROJ_WIDE

+      Wide generalization by projection.
+This projects several model-true implicant cubes and returns the union of the projected cubes.
+This mode is selected explicitly and accepts a cube budget through :c:func:`yices_generalize_model_with_budget`.

+      Since Yices 2.8.0.

    See :c:func:`yices_generalize_model` for more details.